-The 1980s and 1990s saw Ali engaged in a slew of humanitarian acts, like traveling to Lebanon in 1985 and Iraq in 1990 during the run-up to the Gulf War.
-The army had taken 15 Americans hostage.
+The 1980s and '90s saw Ali engage in a slew of humanitarian acts, like traveling to Iraq in 1990 during the run-up to the Gulf War.
+At the time, Saddam Hussein had taken 15 Americans hostage.

-Muhammad Ali – without permission from the United States government – flew there and negotiated their freedom with Saddam Hussein himself.
+Muhammad Ali flew to Baghdad — without permission from the U.S. government — and negotiated the freedom of the hostages with Hussein.
 It worked, and Ali brought the Americans back home safely.